Overhead valve engine

-An overhead valve (OHV) engine, sometimes called a pushrod engine, is a piston engine whose valves are located in the cylinder head above the combustion chamber.
-This contrasts with earlier flathead engines, where the valves were located below the combustion chamber in the engine block.
+An overhead valve engine, abbreviated (OHV) and sometimes called a pushrod engine, is a piston engine whose valves are located in the cylinder head above the combustion chamber.
+This contrasts with flathead (or "sidevalve") engines, where the valves were located below the combustion chamber in the engine block.

 Although an overhead camshaft (OHC) engine also has overhead valves, the common usage of the term "overhead valve engine" is limited to engines where the camshaft is located in the engine block.
 In these traditional OHV engines, the motion of the camshaft is transferred using pushrods (hence the term "pushrod engine") and rocker arms to operate the valves at the top of the engine.
+However, some designs have the camshaft in the cylinder head but still sit below or alongside the valves (the Ford CVH and Opel CIH are good examples), so they can essentially be considered overhead valve designs.

 Some early intake-over-exhaust engines used a hybrid design combining elements of both side-valves and overhead valves.

 History

 Predecessors

 The first internal combustion engines were based on steam engines and therefore used slide valves.
 This was the case for the first Otto engine, which was first successfully run in 1876.
 As internal combustion engines began to develop separately to steam engines, poppet valves became increasingly common.

 Beginning with the 1885 Daimler Reitwagen, several cars and motorcycles used inlet valve(s) located in the cylinder head, however these valves were vacuum-actuated ("atmospheric") rather than driven by a camshaft as with typical OHV engines.
 The exhaust valve(s) were driven by a camshaft, but were located in the engine block as with side-valve engines.

-The 1894 Diesel prototype engine used overhead poppet valves actuated by a camshaft, pushrods and rocker arms, therefore becoming one of the first OHV engines.
+The 1894 prototype Diesel engine used overhead poppet valves actuated by a camshaft, pushrods and rocker arms, therefore becoming the first OHV engines.
 In 1896, U.S. patent 563,140 was taken out by William F. Davis for an OHV engine with liquid coolant used to cool the cylinder head, but no working model was built.